Variations on Memetic Algorithms for Graph Coloring Problems: HEAD : Hybrid Evolutionary Algorithm in Duet

+The basic components of \emph{HEA} are the \emph{TabuCol} algorithm, which is a very powerful local search for intensification, and the \emph{GPX} crossover, which adds some diversity.
 The intensification/diversification balance is difficult to achieve.
 In order to simplify the numerous parameters involved in EAs, we have chosen to consider a population with only two individuals.
-This implies 1) no selection process, and 2) a simpler management of the diversification because there is only one diversification operator: the crossover.
+We present two versions of our algorithm denoted \emph{HEAD'} and \emph{HEAD} for \emph{HEA} in Duet.